BrandonCohen1/Scholar/README.md

 3. Click "**Load unpacked**" and select your extension's folder
 4. **Scholar** should now appear in the extensions list and be ready to use.

-Open Extensions: Go to chrome://extensions/ in Chrome.

-Enable Developer Mode: Turn on the toggle for "Developer mode" at the top right.

-Load Extension: Click Load unpacked and select your extension's folder.

-Confirm: Your extension, "Scholar," should now appear in the extensions list and be ready to use.

 With these steps, you should have Scholar set up and running.
 Dive into your research and writing tasks with enhanced confidence and support!